The Cosmos Reconsidered

 by Floyd E. Baker

-Time seems but a straw that Einstein grasped.
+Time seems only a straw that Einstein grasped.
 Because it does not exist.

 Time as imagined is a very close analogy to what is truly happening.
 That which *is* scientific fact.
 Unfortunately the math that is claimed to validate time actually produces nothing more than hallucinations.
 Bizarre, extreme, and even mystical claims.
 The math is skewed by using the analogy of time instead of reality.

 So I hope to convince you that time does not exist.., because it does not exist and you should know that..!